 You have been scheduled for an evaluation in the inpatient Epilepsy Monitoring Unit (also known as the “EMU”).
-The goal of this evaluation is to record your typical seizures using a video camera and continuous EEG recording so that your doctor can better treat your seizure disorder.
+The goal of this evaluation is to record your typical seizures using a digital video camera and continuous EEG recording so that your doctor can better treat your seizure disorder.
 We would like to provide you with information that may make your stay easier for you.

 WHY DO I NEED THIS TYPE OF RECORDING?

 A traditional EEG lasts about half an hour.
 It gives us a “snapshot” of the brain’s activity during that particular recording period.
 This may not be sufficient to give us the information we need to treat your seizures adequately.
 Inpatient video EEG monitoring will provide us with a more comprehensive picture of your brain activity.